zeek/zeek-docs/scripts/base/frameworks/logging/main.zeek.rst

    logging stream.

-   :id: The ID of a logging stream from which to obtain the list
+   :param id: The ID of a logging stream from which to obtain the list
        of filter names.